MeaCulpitt/OmniRoute/README.md

 ## 🛠️ Key Technical Features
 * **Multi-Synapse Harmonic Scoring (MSHS):** A 2026-native incentive model that rewards "Polymath" behavior and cross-subnet bridging (e.g., SN18, SN44).
-* **200ms Latency Target:** Built for the machine-speed economy, ensuring routing intelligence is delivered in real-time.
+* **200ms Latency Target:** Built for the machine-speed economy, ensuring logistics intelligence is delivered in real-time.
 * **Subnet Agnostic:** A modular design that can plug into any new data-providing subnet as the Bittensor ecosystem expands.

 ---